tgfrerer/island/plan.md

  * backendFrameData also has a resource table - and a type ResourceInfo - we should consolidate this with our resource type.

- * We're quite gung-ho about `le_buffer` in `le_backend_vk` when we create a buffer - ideally, a buffer is reference-tracked. we're currently not tracking the lifetime of a buffer, and we're also allowing other frames to alias parts of it. this means, it becomes complicated to track the lifetime of a `le_buffer` : CLEAN THIS UP.

 ## (A)